canjs/can-stache/docs/expressions/key-lookup.md

 @signature `key`

-A [can-stache.key KeyLookup expression] specifies a value in the [can-view-scope scope] or [can-view-scope.Options HelperOptions scope] that will be looked up.
+A [can-stache.key KeyLookup expression] specifies a value in the [can-view-scope scope] or [can-view-scope.Options.HelperOptions.scope] that will be looked up.
 KeyLookup expressions can be the entire stache expression like:

 ```html